-We train fencers with individual lessons, not group classes
+We train fencers with individual lessons and group classes

 We believe that one coach working with one fencer provides the best return on the fencer's investment of money, time, energy, and effort.
-Fencing classes, usually one coach in front of twenty people, can only scratch the surface of this complex and challenging sport.
-In contrast, a proper fencing lesson allows the coach to make immediate and insightful corrections to form, balance, alignment, and technique.
+A proper fencing lesson allows the coach to make immediate and insightful corrections to form, balance, alignment, and technique.
 The lesson also allows us to concentrate on true improvement, and not the mere appearance of fencing.
 No one can merely "go through the motions" in a one-on-one lesson.

 We're nice to each other